-B) You sound frustrated that people seem to be waiting until the last minute to submit their status reports.
+B) You sound frustrated about people waiting until the last minute to submit their status reports.

 C) You are saying that you'd like us to have our status reports in a couple of days before the date of the monthly meeting.